binfantino97/RuneScape-Trade-Assistant/README.md

 - **Code Optimizations** ⚡
   - Refactor backend processes for improved performance and maintainability.
   - Enhance frontend responsiveness and speed to handle larger datasets efficiently.
+  -
+ ## 🔒 Why the Code is Not Open-Sourced

+Unlike most portfolio projects that are open-sourced, I’ve chosen not to share the source code for the RuneScape Trade Assistant publicly.
+The primary reason is to protect the competitive advantage that this tool offers.
+If many people were to use the software simultaneously, it would drastically reduce the margins in the game and undermine the utility of the tool for serious traders.

+However, I do plan to make the software available for others to use by hosting it online in future versions.
+This way, users will still benefit from its functionality without diluting its value across the RuneScape economy.
+Keep an eye out for upcoming releases where the tool will be accessible to a limited number of users.

 ## 📫 Contact